Perspectives on Branding and Identity from Franke+Fiorella

 Redesigning Your Brand’s Identity: Knowing When It’s Time

-In the midst of the current economy’s continued instability, the idea of making the investment to redesign your brand’s visual identity may seem like it’s the last thing you want to do.
+When you think through all the items and products out there that sport your brand, the idea of making the investment to redesign your brand’s visual identity may seem like it’s the last thing you want to do.
 Yet many forge ahead and are glad they did.
 Why?
 A new image or updated identity system is often just the move that improves your performance and increases your relevance in the marketplace at a time when others are retreating.
 It helps you stand apart and lead.

 How do you know when it’s time?
 Here are six solid reasons to revitalize your brand or corporate identity: